 Fact: Sickle cell is not contagious; it is inherited.

 Fact: Sickle cell predominantly impacts black people or people of African descent.
-However, it also impacts people of other races and ethnic origins.
+However, it also impacts people of other races and ethnic origins, such as people of Hispanic, South Asian, Southern European and Middle Eastern ancestry.

 Fact: People with sickle cell often suffer from the symptoms of fatigue or tiredness – this is not laziness.